 Current projects include…

 When English settlers first disembarked from the Mayflower, they had no idea how to brave the brutal winter.
 The Native American people helped the early settlers learn to plant and harvest, and shared their resources with them until they became self-sustaining.
-Thanksgiving Day is actually a celebration of that first abundant harvest, which was made possible by the Native American people.
+Thanksgiving Day is a celebration of this first abundant harvest, which was made possible by the Native American people.

 We are truly thankful for the helping hand that the Native Americans gave to us when no one else was willing or able to.
 Now, we’d like to give back with support for the Lakota Nation in South Dakota.

 Be a Warrior of the Rainbow.
 Live the prophecy.

 Clean Water for Africa